SlamBall

-Slamball is a form of basketball played with four trampolines in front of each net and boards around the court edge.
-The name SlamBall is the trademark of SlamBall, LLC.
-While SlamBall is based on basketball, it is a contact sport, with blocks, collisions and rough physical play a part of the game, similar to elements of American football and ice hockey.
+SlamBall is a hybrid sport combining elements from basketball, American football, hockey, and gymnastics played with four trampolines in front of each net and boards around the court edge.
+While SlamBall is based on basketball, it is a contact sport, with blocks, collisions and rough physical play as part of the game, similar to elements of American football and ice hockey.

-Professional SlamBall games aired on television with Spike TV for two seasons in 2002–2003, and the POWERade SlamBall Challenge was aired on CSTV, now CBS Sports Network, in 2007.
-SlamBall returned in August 2008, airing on Versus, now NBC Sports Network, and CBS.
+Professional SlamBall games currently air on television for ESPN and stream on ESPN+.
+Previously, they aired on television with Spike TV for two seasons in 2002–2003, and the POWERade SlamBall Challenge was aired on CSTV (now CBS Sports Network) in 2007.
+SlamBall returned in August 2008, airing on Versus (now NBC Sports Network) and CBS.
 The 2008 SlamBall season aired at one point on weekends on Cartoon Network.
-Slamball was shown on One HD in Australia during 2009.
+SlamBall was shown on One HD in Australia during 2009.
 SlamBall held its first major international tournament in China in 2012.